mdvanes/federation-cars/README.md

 Heavily borrows from https://github.com/module-federation/module-federation-examples/blob/master/comprehensive-demo

+# Notes

+- Test CRA: Very difficult.
+Ejecting works, but after that Webpack 5 is needed and a lot of plugings conflict with the ejected webpack.config.

 # TODO

+- Typescript
 - CORS?
-- Test CRA: Very difficult.
-Ejecting works, but after that Webpack 5 is needed and a lot of plugings conflict with the ejected webpack.config.
-- Test NGINX reverse proxy
 - Test deploy as a single docker container
 - Test Angular
 - Test Lit/Stencil
 - App for chart with monthly cost over time
-- Build script
+- Google actions build script